If you want to legally avoid taxes on your cryptocurrency investments in Canada, you have the option to buy and invest crypto in your TFSA.

 Can You Buy Cryptocurrency in a TFSA?

-If you want to buy cryptocurrency in your TFSA you have 3 main options: A Bitcoin ETF, an Ethereum ETF, or crypto-related stocks.
-You cannot hold Bitcoin or altcoins in your TFSA directly.
-Since there's 15,000+ altcoins, 99% of coins are not eligible to be in your TFSA.
+Keep in mind, you cannot hold Bitcoin or altcoins in your TFSA directly.
+Since there's over 2 million altcoins, it means 99% of coins are not eligible for your TFSA.

-This means you cannot buy digital currencies on a crypto exchange like Coinbase and put that in your TFSA.
+Unfortunately, you can't buy digital currencies on a crypto exchange like Coinbase and put it in your TFSA.
 Crypto exchanges only let you open non-registered accounts.
 TFSA's can only be opened through a stock brokerage.

 3 Ways to Get Crypto Exposure in Your TFSA